johannfaouzi/pyts/README.md

 ```

 ### 6. Gramian Angular Field (GAF)
 Gramian Angular Field transforms a time series into an image.
 First the time series is represented in a polar coordinate system.
 Then two matrices can be computed : the cosine of the summation of angles (Gramian Angular Summation Field - GASF) or the sine of the difference of angles (Gramian Angular Difference Field - GADF).
-One possible issue is the size of these matrices: if the size of the time series is $n$, then the size of the matrix is $n \times n$.
+One possible issue is the size of these matrices: if the size of the time series is n, then the size of the matrix is (n, n).
 To avoid this issue, PAA can be applied to reduce the size of the time series first.

 Both methods are implemented in two classes : `GASF(image_size=32, overlapping=False, scale='-1')` and `GADF(image_size=32, overlapping=False, scale='-1')` from the module `transformation`. `image_size` is an integer (since the output will be a square matrix, only one dimension needs to be specified) and corresponds to `output_size` for PAA. `overlapping` is the parameter for PAA too.
 In order to use the polar coordinate system, the time series should be normalized.
-If `scale='-1'`, the time series is normalized into $[-1,1]$.
-If `scale='0'`, the time series is normalized into $[0,1]$.
+If `scale='-1'`, the time series is normalized into [-1,1].
+If `scale='0'`, the time series is normalized into [0,1].

 Here is the code to perform the transformation: